iicky/homeassistant-mta-subway/README.md

 To install the sensor, copy the `mta_subway.py` script to a directory called `custom_components/sensor` in your Home Assistant configuration directory.

-To install the offical MTA line icons, copy the `www` directory and all `svg` files to your Home Assistant configuration directory.
+To install the offical MTA line icons, copy the `www/mta_subway` directory and all `svg` files to your Home Assistant configuration directory.

 To use, add the following configuration to your `configuration.yaml` file for Home Assistant, removing any lines that you do not want to monitor: